-Download the latest ownCloud server release where your current installation was.
-In this example
+Download the latest ownCloud server release to where your previous installation was, in this example the default directory

-For this description we assume that your existing ownCloud installation is located in the default location:
+In this description we assume that your ownCloud installation was located in the default directory:

-Extract the new server release in the location of your original ownCloud installation.
+Extract the new server release in the location where your previous ownCloud installation used to be.

-With the new source files now in place of the old ones, next copy the
+With the new source files now in place of where the old ones used to be, copy the

 config.php file from your old ownCloud directory to your new ownCloud directory:

 owncloud/ directory, move it from your old version of ownCloud to your new version:

 sudo mv /var/www/backup_owncloud/data /var/www/owncloud/data

 owncloud directory, then you don’t have to do anything with it, because its location is configured in your original

 config.php, and none of the upgrade steps touch it.